arkmanager/ark-server-tools/README.md

 #### arkmanager checkupdate
 Check if a new version of the server is available but not apply it

+#### arkmanager upgrade
+Check for a new ARK Server Tools version and upgrades it if needed

 ## Credits

 Original author of arkmanager: LeXaT